Relevance of the Basset history term for Lagrangian particle dynamics: Numerical results

 Finally, figures~\ref{fig:FTLE:Faraday1} and~\ref{fig:FTLE:Faraday2} show the FTLE and differences between FTLE for the Faraday flow.
 For both $R=7/9$ and $R=11/9$ we see locally concentrated significant quantitative differences already for $S=0.1$.
 The effect is more pronounced for the heavier-than-fluid particles where substantial regions with differences in the FTLE between $50$ and $100$\% arise.
 Table~\ref{tab:diff} substantiates this observations, showing that, even on average, final particle positions are very different with and without BHT.

 For $S=1$ and both lighter and heavier particles, there are much larger zones with high, positive FTLEs without BHT than with.
-The effect is even stronger for $S=10$ where throughout most of the domain the FTLE without BHT are larger than $+5$ whereas with BHT significant areas with smaller FTLE of around $2-3$ remain.
-In both cases, the FTLE are overestimated by up to $100$\% when ignoring the BHT.
+The effect is even stronger for \revb{$S=3$} where throughout most of the domain the FTLE without BHT are larger than $+5$ whereas with BHT significant areas with smaller FTLE of around $2-3$ remain.
+In both cases, the FTLE are still locally overestimated when ignoring the BHT.
 This suggests that ignoring the BHT may lead to unrealistically effective mixing in simulations, because particles trajectories diverge too rapidly.
+The Faraday flow can be viewed as an open system, with a large amount of particles leaving the rectangle $M$ that corresponds to the experimental field of view.
+However, by our simple extension of the velocity field outside of $M$, we have still obtained full-length trajectories for the FTLE computations.
+Regions of large FTLE values highlight initial particle positions on repelling LCS.
+It would be interesting to study the relation of these flow structures of our artificially closed system to the stable manifolds of chaotic saddles for the open system \cite{Aref2017frontiers}.